-IMF recently proposed a $50 billion plan to negate the global asymmetries caused due to the pandemic by enabling social change and impact for less privileged countries.
-Critical factors for the inequity between advanced and low-income nations would be the lack of an inclusive vaccination program, refined financial, and healthcare facilities for its population among the low-income countries.
-The $16 trillion fiscal stimulus, the largest of its kind in modern history to fight COVID-19 is significantly driven by advanced countries, an intervention not feasible in countries that have the inadequate financial muscle to take proactive measures in overriding short term economic fluctuations.
-The G20 Debt Service Suspension Initiative is one enabler for poor countries, especially if the IMF estimates that low-income countries would need to deploy $200 billion over the next five years plus the $250 billion in investment to fight the pandemic turns out to be correct.
-School closures leading to loss of education, increase in learning poverty and comatose business ecosystem have colossal implications in the short run and require prudent fiscal response lacking in many poor countries.
-Going forward, the debt forgiveness and the planned $650 billion general allocations of SDR for its member countries might turn out to be a panacea for poor countries.
+The IMF recently proposed a $50 billion plan to negate the global asymmetries caused due to the pandemic by enabling social change and impacting less privileged countries.
+Critical factors for the inequity between advanced and low-income nations would be the lack of an inclusive vaccination program refined financial and healthcare facilities for its population among the low-income countries.
+The $16 trillion fiscal stimulus, the largest of its kind in modern history to fight COVID-19, is significantly driven by advanced countries, an intervention not feasible in countries with the inadequate financial muscle to take proactive measures in overriding short term economic fluctuations.
+The G20 Debt Service Suspension Initiative is one enabler for developing countries, especially if the IMF estimates that low-income countries would need to deploy $200 billion over the next five years plus the $250 billion in investment to fight the pandemic turns out to be correct.
+School closures leading to loss of education, increase in learning poverty, and comatose business ecosystem has colossal implications in the short run and require prudent fiscal response lacking in many poor countries.
+As we advance, the debt forgiveness and the planned $650 billion general allocations of SDR for its member countries might turn out to be a panacea for poor countries.

 Graph | Our World in Data

-Common framework on Debt Treatment, supported by G20 and Paris club is a structured mechanism to support low income countries with unstainable debt looks good on paper.
-However, a lot depends on the reforms proposed by the IMF, keeping in mind Joseph Stiglitz book IMF and Its Discontents were certainly not helping many countries at one point in time.
-The other financial tool Debt Service Suspension Initiative (DSSI) would need to be extended beyond the present date of December 2021 as the spill over from the current crisis will go beyond this year.
+Common framework on Debt Treatment, supported by G20 and Paris club, is a structured mechanism to help low-income countries with unstainable debt looks good on paper.
+However, a lot depends on the reforms proposed by the IMF, keeping in mind Joseph Stiglitz’s book IMF and Its Discontents were undoubtedly not helping many countries at one point in time.
+The other financial tool, Debt Service Suspension Initiative (DSSI), would need to be extended beyond the current date of December 2021 as the spillover from the current crisis will go beyond this year.